 I made a Dutch Crumb Apple Pie this past week for my hubby (because I love him).
-It’s one of his favorite pies!
+It’s one of his very favorite pies, especially with the buttery pecan streusel crumb topping!

-I used Gravenstein apples I picked last summer (they were frozen, but I thawed them before making this pie), but Granny Smith apples are a perfect substitute (firm and tart).
+I used Gravenstein apples I picked last summer and had frozen.
+The apples were thawed before making this pie.
+Granny Smith apples are a perfect substitute (firm and tart).

 Prepare the apple filling per recipe instructions.
 Set aside.